ktp0li/ktp0li/README.md

 </div>

 ## About me
+delighted with videotechnologies. mantain CDN with over four hundred servers. interested in embedded and functional programming. love automatisation things <3

 ### Skills
-- Linux/Unix
-- Сisco IOS
-- Pre-CCNA Networking Skills
-- Python
+- linux system administration (almost four years of work experience)
+- linux network administration (dynamic routing with frr, provider uplinks with bird)
+- little work experience with cisco
+- nearly passed CCNA certification
-- Shell scripts
+- scripts and small progs in go/bash/python
-- Git
-- DevOps:
-  * Docker
-  * Anisble
-  * Terraform
-  * Prometheus & Grafana
+- some DevOps tools and frameworks
+- alerting, monitoring, log aggregation and other stuff
+- really into IaC (especially salt)
+- in-house Yandex solutions like [porto](https://github.com/yandex/porto) container daemon
+- this kind of uncategorised things SRE does
 <details>
 <summary>Additionally</summary>